 No-Sugar Sweet Potato Pie

 The back of the package says:

-"Swerve is a great tasting, natural sweetener that measures cup-for-cup just like sugar--without the bitter aftertaste or digestive discomfort of other sweeteners.
-It's perfect for baking, cooking and sweetening your favorite foods and beverages.
-Swerve is a unique blend of non-GMO ingredients that are derived from fruits and vegetables.
-It contains no artificial ingredients preservatives or flavors."
+"Swerve is a great-tasting, natural sweetener that measures cup-for-cup just like sugar-without the bitter aftertaste or digestive discomfort of other sweeteners.
+It's perfect for baking, cooking, and sweetening favorite foods and beverages.
+Swerve is a unique blend of non-GMO ingredients derived from fruits and vegetables.
+It contains no artificial ingredients, preservatives, or flavors."

-This sweetener has been a gamechanger in our cooking and eating these days.
+This sweetener has been a game-changer in our cooking and eating these days.
 It measures, bakes, and tastes like sugar.
-It's also more tolerable for sugar-sensitive dieters because it is non-glycemic, which doesn't spike sugar after eating.
+It's also more tolerable for sugar-sensitive dieters because it is non-glycemic, meaning it doesn't spike sugar levels after eating.

 Counting Carbs

-I was a little confused about the number of carbs found in Swerve.
-Four total carbs in just 1 teaspoon.
-I thought that was high, but just reading the labels on products isn't enough.
-Turns out determining how many net carbs are what counts in a recipe.
-There is a simple formula (Total carbohydrates – fiber – erythritol = net carbs) to calculate the number of net carbs.
-You can read about it in this insightful article, The Ultimate Guide To Net Carbs.
+I was a little confused about the number of carbs found in Swerve-four total carbs in just one teaspoon.
+I thought that was high, but just reading the product labels isn't enough.
+It turns out there is a simple formula: Total carbohydrates - fiber - erythritol = net carbs.

 Thankfully, this No-Sugar Sweet Potato Pie recipe only has 12.1 net carbs per slice.
 Much better.
 Of course, this doesn't include the crust.

-There are some different pie crusts to consider that contain lower carbs like the pecan crust in my Low Carb Coconut Pie, Undertakers Delight.
-It's a delicious substitute for the classic white flour pie crust or sweet graham cracker crust.
+There are different pie crusts to consider that are lower in carbs, like the pecan crust in my Low Carb Coconut Pie, Undertaker's Delight.
+It's a delicious substitute for the classic white-flour pie crust or the sweet graham-cracker crust.

 No spice in this no-sugar pie!

 Nope!
-My husband isn't a fan of cinnamon and such spices, so you won't find any of them here.
+My husband doesn't like cinnamon and such spices, so you won't find any of them here.
 This pie has a similar taste to my Fresh Sweet Potato Casserole recipe.
-If you like a little bit of spice in life, you can add 1 ½ teaspoons pumpkin pie spice to the pie filling before baking for delicious results.
+If you like a little spice in life, add 1 ½ teaspoons of pumpkin pie spice to the pie filling before baking for delicious results.
 I enjoy it either way.

+No-Sugar Sweet Potato Pie